 - If the client presents as a danger to self or others, the law mandates reporting to a legal authority.

 - If the counselor is served with a court-ordered subpoena, the counselor must testify.
 If charges are brought by the client against the counselor, the professional can, in his/her defense, discuss what occurred in counseling.

 On occasion a counselor may consult with another counseling professional in order to provide you with the best possible service and ethical treatment.

-For more information on the confidentially policy, contact Sheryl Copeland, M.A.Ed., LMHC, Director, Counseling and Resource Center, at email@example.com or 425.640.1797.
+For more information on the confidentially policy, contact the Director of Counseling, Jessica Burwell at 425.640.1654 or email@example.com.